naiyerasif/site/blog/2018-08-05-communication-within-a-docker-network.md

 }
 ```

-Build the app, by running `ng build --prod`.
-The build will be dumped in *dist/ng-greeter* directory.
+Build the app by executing `ng build --prod`.
+The build will be dumped in `dist/ng-greeter` directory.

 ## Configure Nginx

-The build created in the previous step can be served through Nginx.
-Create a file `default.conf` in the directory *ng-greeter/config*.
+This build can be served through Nginx.
+Create a file `default.conf` in the directory `ng-greeter/config`.
 Add the following configuration in the file:

 ```properties
 server {